COBOL Programs in SOA – Using Multithreading

 Originally COBOL didn’t support multithreading thereby heavily limiting the possibility of using COBOL subroutines as building blocks for web applications.
 With Enterprise COBOL, IBM started providing toleration level support of POSIX threads and asynchronous signals.

 With THREAD compiler option, a COBOL programs can be run in multiples threads (i.e., it can be called in more than one thread in a single process) – under batch, TSO, IMS or UNIX (and not in CICS).
+A multi-threaded program needs to be recursive (RECURSIVE clause in PROGRAM-ID) and also compiled and linked with the RENT option.

 It is important to note that COBOL doesn’t manage the threads and rather expect the application server or the calling program (in Java, C/C++, PL/I) to manage the same.
 The threaded application must run within a single Language Environment enclave.